tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ## Configure the custom _\_app_ file

 Now we need to step up TinaCMS to work with Github.
 First, create a new file in the `pages` directory called `_app.tsx`.
 This is a special file in Next.js that allows us to configure a [custom app](https://nextjs.org/docs/advanced-features/custom-app).
+Our custom `_app.tsx` will do a few things:

 1. **Create the TinaCMS instance**
 2. **Register the GithubClient:** The client accepts a string ('/api/proxy-github' in our case).
 All requests using the `GithubClient` gets passed through a proxy on our site.
 This allows us to securely attach the authentication tokens on the backend.